Selling tech isn’t always the easiest exercise.

 This means more money, and less time wasted.

-4. Copywriting comes next
+Personalized copywriting comes next

 At Salesbread, we usually ask our clients to imagine that they are on a stage and talking to an audience about their product.

-• Why is their tech better than competitors?
+Why is your tech better than competitors?

 It’s important to think of these points before writing your copy.